 Greenfield Municipal Utilities obtains some of its water from shallow wells in alluvial aquifers along the Nodaway River west of Greenfield.
-These alluvial aquifers have been determined to be highly susceptible to contamination from agriculture runoff because the characteristics of the aquifers and the overlying materials allow contaminants to move through the aquifer fairly quickly.
-A detailed evaluation of your source water (wells) was completed by the Iowa Department of Natural Resources, and is available from the General Manager (641/743-2914).
+These alluvial aquifers have been determined to be highly susceptible to contamination from agriculture runoff because the characteristics of the aquifers and the overlying materials provide little protection from contamination at the land surface.
+The Alluvial wells will be highly susceptible to surface contaminates such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
+A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources, and is available from the General Manager (641/743-2914).
 Greenfield Municipal Utilities obtains the remainder of its water from Lake Greenfield & Nodaway Lake.
 A Source Water Assessment of these lakes has determined that both lakes are highly susceptible to contamination from agriculture runoff because they are surface water supplies.
 The Howard R. Green Company completed a detailed evaluation of these surface water supplies, and is available from the General Manager (641/743-2914).